Bonnie-android/Angular2/README.md

 The decorator component is provided by Angular which adds metadata to the class.
 Once we decorate a component class with a decorator it becomes an Angular component.

 The AppModule is the root module that bootstraps and launches the application.
 The components must be imported and declared here.
 The component must be imported and declared in the module in order to be registered.
-It can then be used as a directive in a view template.
+The selector can then be used as a directive in a view template.